Thrishanth237/Ex.No.9.PE/README.md

 The lighting characteristics include:

-- Bright natural sunlight
+* Bright natural sunlight
-- Soft shadows
+* Soft shadows
-- Clear visibility
+* Clear visibility
-- Reflections on vehicle surfaces
+* Reflections on buildings and vehicles
-- Balanced exposure
+* Balanced exposure
-- Natural outdoor illumination
+* Natural outdoor illumination

 ---

 ## 4. Background

-The background contains a typical urban/suburban road environment with:
+The background contains a typical urban or residential environment with:

-- Multiple lanes
-- Other vehicles
-- Traffic signals
-- Buildings
+* Houses and apartment buildings
+* Roads
+* Cars
+* Trees
-- Sidewalks
+* Sidewalks
+* Street lights
-- Utility poles
+* Utility poles
-- Trees and grass
-- Elevated road structures
+* Other urban structures

 ---

-## 5. Vehicle Movement
+## 5. Drone Movement

-The main vehicle:
+The main drone:

-- Moves forward along the road.
+* Flies forward through the city.
-- Remains within its lane.
-- Maintains a controlled speed.
+* Maintains a stable altitude.
-- Travels among other vehicles.
-- Approaches intersections and traffic signals.
-- Demonstrates autonomous-driving behavior.
+* Carries a package below its body.
+* Moves smoothly between buildings.
+* Approaches the delivery location.
+* Slows down near the destination.
+* Delivers the package safely.

 ---

 ## 6. Camera Perspective

-The selected scene uses a realistic automotive camera perspective.
+The selected scene uses a realistic aerial camera perspective.

-The camera appears to capture the road from inside or around the vehicle, providing a forward view of:

-- Road
-- Traffic
-- Vehicle surroundings
-- Lane markings
-- Traffic signals
+The camera captures:

+* Drone
+* Package
+* Buildings
+* Roads
+* Trees
+* Vehicles
+* Delivery location

-The perspective gives the viewer the impression of being inside the autonomous vehicle.
+The perspective gives the viewer the impression of following an autonomous delivery drone.

 ---